andrasg/loxone-influx/readme.md

 The setting `intervalSec` is optional.
 The script will preiodically (default: 600 seconds configured in `default.json`) send the last received value to influx even if there was no update received from Loxone.
 This function can be disabled by setting `intervalSec` to `0`.

+### Configuration reload

+The script watches the `.\config\default.json` file and in case of changes, it reads config again.

+> Due to the way the script is setup, only changes in the `uuids` section are respected by the reload, other config changes, such as connection info are not applied.